twallema/pySODM/README.md

     - Version 0.2.3 (2023-05-04, PR #46)
         > Fixed minor bugs encountered when using pySODM for a dynamic input-output model of the Belgian economy.
 Published to pyPI.
 - Version 0.1 (2022-12-23, PR #14)
     > Application pySODM to three use cases.
 Documentation website.
-Unit tests for ODEModel, JumpProcess and calibration.
+Unit tests for ODE, JumpProcess and calibration.
     - Version 0.1.1 (2023-01-09, PR #20)
         > Start of semantic versions: Major.Minor.Patch
     - Version 0.1.2 (2023-01-11, PR #23)